 My 15 mins of fame is……

 I worked as a professional model for 5 years and loved it!
 I had the opportunity to travel, do catwalk, magazines and music videos.
-It was an awesome experience, but what I also learned is that external validation is temporary and self esteem can only be built from the inside.
+It was an awesome experience, but what I also learned is that external validation is temporary and self esteem can only be built from the inside out.
 That said, it’s still really cool looking back at my 15 mins.
-Recognise anyone?
+Recognise anyone below?

 I am most proud of……

-My recovery journey hands down.
-Most of my past relationships were addictive, codependent and very destructive, but as I worked through the layers of shame, denial and rage, I found and rebuilt my broken self.
-In finding the courage to now practice racial intimacy, not only do I have more self esteem, but I am able to connect with my daughter and others in a way I never thought possible.
+My healing journey hands down.
+Most of my past relationships were codependent and very destructive, but as I worked through the layers of shame, denial and rage, I found and rebuilt my broken self.
+In finding the courage to accept myself, not only do I have more self esteem, but I am able to connect with my daughter and others in a way I never thought possible.